 Most of all, I am amazed how easy hydrogen supplements are to use considering how much they do for you, and how well they complement the supplements I already take—seeming to make them all more effective.

-I typically use one or two effervescing Active H2 Ultra tablets or Vital Reaction tablets in 8–16 ounces of water.
+I typically use one or two effervescing Active H2 Ultra tablets in 8–16 ounces of water.
 Then I like to open one Megahydrate capsule directly in the effervescing water.
 I wait about 90 seconds to let the tablets stop “fizzing” and then I drink immediately.
 Allowing the drink to sit for a few minutes is okay, but the sooner you drink it, the higher the concentration of hydrogen.

 HYDROGEN SUPPLEMENTS ARE EFFECTIVE